Lisselton: Sport

+The parish Gaelic Athletic Association club is Ballydonoghue GAA club.
+The club, which has its grounds at Coolard townland, has contributed players on the Kerry inter-county team on a number of occasions.
+Three members of the club played were members of the 1947 Kerry team that played in the only All Ireland final ever held outside Ireland - the Kerry-Cavan final played in the Polo Grounds in New York.

-Sporting organisations in the parish include Ballydonoghue GAA Club and Lisselton Rovers FC.
-Lisselton Rovers was previously based in Lisselton and played in the Kerry District League.
+The local association football (soccer) club, Lisselton Rovers, was previously based in Lisselton and played in the Kerry District League.
 The club relocated to Ballybunion and renamed themselves LB Rovers in 2012.

-Ballydonoghue GAA club have their own grounds at Coolard.
-The club has been represented on the county team on a number of occasions, providing three of the 1947 team that played in the only All Ireland final ever hosted outside of the country, the Kerry-Cavan duel played in the Polo Grounds in New York.

-Amenities

-The village contains three pubs (Cantillons, Tomáisín's and The Thatch Bar), a church, a supermarket/post office and a butchers.
-There are about 50 houses in the village itself, and two primary schools in the parish.

-Lisselton Grotto was built in 1954, the Marian Year.
-It was later refurbished as part of the work carried out by members of the local FÁS scheme.

 Transport

 The Lartigue Monorail passed through Lisselton between 1888 and 1924.
 The village now has a taxi and bus service.

 Education

 Lisselton National School opened in 1983.
 The school has approximately 134 students, five class teachers, a learning support teacher, a resource teacher and two special needs assistants.
 Coolard National School is the second school.
 Dromerin National School was the third, but it was closed in September 2012 due to dwindling numbers.